8.2 Sensation & Perception in Late Adulthood

 Vision

 In late adulthood, all the senses show signs of decline, especially among the oldest-old.
-In the last chapter, you read about the visual changes that were beginning in middle adulthood, such as presbyopia, dry eyes, and problems seeing in dimmer light.
+Visual changes, such as presbyopia, dry eyes, and problems seeing in dimmer light, begin in middle adulthood.
 By later adulthood these changes are much more common.
 Three serious eyes diseases are also more common in older adults: cataracts, macular degeneration, and glaucoma.
 Only the first can be effectively cured in most people.

 Cataracts